Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Our Method

 By switching min and max in the above problem, which does not change the solution due to the concavity in $d$ and the convexity in $w$, we finally aim to solve $\min_{w\in\mathcal{W}}\max_{d\in\mathbb{R}^m}\langle g_w+\lambda g_0, d\rangle-\frac{1}{2}\|d\|^2$, where the solution to the min problem on $w$ is

 and the solution to the max problem is $d^*=g_{w^*_\lambda}+\lambda g_0$.

-{\em Connection with MGDA and GD.} It can be seen from \cref{w_lambdano} that the updating direction $d^*$ reduces to that of MGDA if we set $\lambda=0$, and is consistent with that of GD for $\lambda$ large enough.
+{\em Connection with MGDA and GD.} It can be seen from \cref{w_lambdano} that the updating direction $d^*$ reduces to that of MGDA whenwe set $\lambda=0$, and is consistent with that of GD for $\lambda$ large enough.
 This consistency is also validated empirically in \Cref{sec:consistency} by varying $\lambda$.